by Agniezka Helman-Wazny

 The main idea here is that in order to understand culture with little physical remains and artifacts, studying the traces of natural elements could still reveal a base of important knowledge about the habitats and behavior of people.
 When you think of it, it is something amazing that one can tell so much about a culture even from soil analysis, weather patterns, pollen deposits, etc.

-book structures beyond the traditional pecha style of Tibetan books we are used to seeing.
+The other topics covered in this publication which greatly interested me was the evidence of innovative book structures beyond the traditional pecha style of Tibetan books we are used to seeing.
 It was a marvelous revelation to witness where traditional models met with individual expressions of artist creativity.
 I am not surprised because knowing many Master of Tibetan Buddhism without fail most are highly artistic in original ways not just traditional arts/craft.

 Papermaking in Tibet is fairly well-documented.
 One of the unique qualities of Tibetan papers prior to the 1950's was the wide spread use of fibers (Daphne and Edgeworthia species) which had the properties to repel insects-- hence the longevity of Tibetan books.
 Heiman-Wazny thoroughly explores these along with